![]() |

 a people forgiven, healed, renewed;

-that we may proclaim your love to the world
+that we may proclaim your love to

-and continue in the risen life of Christ our
+and continue in the risen life of

-Savior
+Christ our Savior

 Amen.